-In 1986, Courtenay Young was accredited as a Humanistic Psychotherapist by the UK Association of Humanistic Psychology Practitioners (AHPP) between 1987 and about 2007.
-Through that accreditation, he became registered with the UKCP as a Humanistic Psychotherapist.
+In 1986, I was accredited as a Humanistic Psychotherapist by the UK Association of Humanistic Psychology Practitioners (AHPP) from between 1987 to about 2007.
+Through that accreditation, I became registered with the UKCP as a Humanistic Psychotherapist.

 Even though we have now parted company, I still resonate to much of the Humanistic mode of Psychotherapy, but I am not exclusively a 'humanistic' psychotherapist.
 For some more general information about Humanistic Psychology, please click here and here.

 In the early 2000s, I tried to encourage the formation of a revised version of the European Association for Humanistic Psychology, but after some initial enthusiasm, nothing much happened.
 Humanistic Psychology and/or Psychotherapy is still not represented in the EAP (which is a great pity) but this can now be someone else's task.